Embloy/Embloy-Developers/docs/core/jobs/manage_jobs.md

 ### Update your job

 You can update all jobs created by you by clicking on one of your jobs and going to the "edit" page.
-Generally, you can update all fields (e.g., title, description, address, visibility, ...) besides the job activation- and deactivation status.
+Generally, you can update all fields (e.g., job_slug, title, description, address, visibility, etc.) besides the job activation- and deactivation status.

 If you want to update one of your jobs manually, you can use [this endpoint](https://www.postman.com/embloy/workspace/embloy-workspace/request/24977803-8917ff93-4b2b-486c-849b-a63e6d2b450e).